 You'll find this fantastical floating taxi on Mitchell Street adjacent to Glasgow's Buchanan Street, also created by artist Rogue.
 The city's very own floating taxi never fails to capture the attention of all who walk past.

-Marking the 75th birthday of the much-loved Glaswegian comedian Billy Connolly, you'll find three brilliant new murals around the city created from original pieces of artwork.
-Jack Vettriano, John Byrne, and Rachael Maclean were commissioned to portray the Big Yin in their own respective styles and we think you'll agree that the end results are an amazing tribute to one of the greatest comedians of all time!
+Created to mark the 75th birthday of the much-loved Glaswegian comedian Billy Connolly in 2017, you'll find two brilliant murals around the city created from original pieces of artwork, brought to life by street artist Rogue.
+Jack Vettriano and John Byrne were commissioned to portray the 'Big Yin' in their own respective styles and we think you'll agree that the end results are an amazing tribute to one of the greatest comedians of all time!

 Take a look at the gable end wall overlooking the Ingram Street car park and you'll find all manner of Scottish wildlife coming from the spray can of Smug.
 You'll need a few photos to capture all of this huge mural!